South Korea's ruling party slated to win big in municipal elections

-SEOUL - Exit polls predicted a huge win for South Korea's ruling party in municipal elections on Wednesday (June 1), in a nod to the mandate of newly inaugurated President Yoon Suk-yeol.
+Exit polls predicted a huge win for South Korea's ruling party in municipal elections yesterday, in a nod to the mandate of newly inaugurated President Yoon Suk-yeol.

 The People Power Party (PPP) was slated to win 10 out of 17 major races for mayorship and governorship, including Seoul, Busan and Daegu, while the main opposition Democratic Party (DP) would clinch just four seats, including Jeju, according to a joint poll by major TV stations KBS, MBC and SBS.

-Three other races - Gyeonggi, Sejong and Daejeon - were too close to call in exit poll results announced at 7.30pm local time.
+Three other races - Gyeonggi, Sejong and Daejeon - were too close to call in exit poll results, which were announced at 7.30pm local time.

-South Koreans headed to the polls on Wednesday to elect over 4,000 municipal seats, including governorship of nine provinces, mayorship of eight major cities, and various leadership positions in provincial and city councils.
+South Koreans headed to the polls yesterday to elect more than 4,000 municipal seats, including governorship of nine provinces, mayorship of eight major cities, and various leadership positions in provincial and city councils.

 A total of 509 posts were uncontested, according to the National Election Commission.